• Skip to primary navigation

 All VPNs log user data and the true question you should try to answer is what gets logged, what are the logs used for, and how long will they be on file.

-I recommend you try out ExpressVPN and NordVPN, both of which offer advanced features in their software that give you control over how much data is logged.
+I recommend you try out ExpressVPN and NordVPN, since each VPN provider offers advanced features in their software that give you control over how much data is logged.

 • Free VPN vs Paid VPN